celo-org/optimism/op-chain-ops/cmd/celo-migrate/README.md

 ##### Dress rehearsal / pre-migration

-To minimize downtime caused by the migration, node operators can prepare their Cel2 databases by running this script a day ahead of the actual migration.
-This will pre-populate the new database with most of the ancient blocks needed for the final migration, and will also serve as a dress rehearsal for the rest of the migration.
+To minimize downtime caused by the migration, node operators can prepare their Cel2 databases by running the pre-migration command a day ahead of the actual migration.
+This will pre-populate the new database with most of the ancient blocks needed for the final migration and copy over other chaindata without transforming it.
+This process will also serve as a dress rehearsal for the rest of the migration.

 NOTE: The pre-migration should be run using a chaindata snapshot, rather than a db that is being used by a node.
 To avoid network downtime, we recommend that node operators do not stop any nodes in order to perform the pre-migration.